abbreviatedman/react-full-stack-database/readme.md

 Next, we want to bring this environment variable to the server.

-8. On `index.js`, let's update how we're using the port:
+8. In `index.js`, let's update how we're using the port:

 ```js
 require("dotenv").config();